-It’s easy to brighten up a dark room right now with these easy and cheap designer tips.
-Maximize natural light with paint colors and more!
+Learn how to brighten a dark room using natural light right now with these easy and cheap interior designer tips!

 I like to place a large mirror on the opposite wall from a window to help reflect as much natural light as possible.
 Mirrors can work well in dark entryways and hallways, bedrooms, over fireplaces, etc.